 In consecutive years, I’ve come back on the Sunday morning of a 2-day autumn art show only to see the late night very high wind storm destroy lighter tents.

 I weight my tent with 4-40 pound Great Weights (sand bags from Flourish), and also secure each leg with a stake (Flourish stake), when possible.
 These together work very well.

-When I first started, I’d use only the weights, both on grass or pavement.
-Weights are the only option when set up on on a street or pavement.
+When I first started, I’d use only the weights, both on grass and pavement.
+As you may suspect, weights are the only option when set up on on a street or pavement.

 Since that time, and whenever I can, I use the stakes in combination with the weights.
 Never say never, but I feel confident it will take a very high, sustained wind to take this tent down.
 (Fortunately, I’ve not yet been in such a situation).

 The below picture shows my Trimline on at a two-day art fair, this being Sunday morning (same show, just different year than mentioned above).
 Strong 35-40 mph winds blew through the night.
 My neighbor’s tent, to the right of mine, was blown into the pines and destroyed.

 Now that’s not to say that I’ll never receive damage to my Trimline in high winds.
 I’ve heard stories from reputable artists using Trimlines who have been unfortunate to hit those very, very high winds.
 As one artist explained their tent loss, they believed it was strong “straight line winds” that blew in with a force.

 My own experience, I’ve had shows with winds gusting 35-45mph (and the nighttime gusts of 60 mph).
 Everything has remained as set-up.

 And in the end, is the Trimline worth the investment?